 Off campus study

-If you are registered on a full-time MPhil/PhD programme and are going to be researching away from campus for a period of time you can apply for off-campus study.
+If you are registered on a full-time MPhil/PhD programme and are going to be researching away from campus for a period of time you can apply for Off-Campus Research status for the applicable period.
+If approved, your tuition fee for those months will be adjusted pro rata to the part-time rate for your programme.

 Upgrading from MPhil to PhD